ElementAstro/atom-docs/src/content/docs/en/extra/boost/charconv.md

 3. **Locale Support**: If locale-aware conversions are needed, you could add methods that take a `std::locale` parameter and use it for conversions.

-Remember to maintain the existing error handling and performance characteristics when extending the class.